American Mastiff - Dog Breed Info, Temperament & Facts

 Due to their size, American Mastiffs need extra space in a home or apartment.
 However, they are generally inactive indoors and enjoy being couch potatoes.
 They are loving and patient with their families, especially with children, and make great watchdogs.
 With the right owner who can provide patience and leadership, the American Mastiff will be a loyal and compassionate companion.

-Ahead, we look at American Mastiff dog breed, its history, personality, pros and cons of owning an American Mastiff, characteristics, and must-see facts.
-We will also examine how to care for this breed and more.
+Below, we look at American Mastiff dog breed, its history, personality, pros and cons of owning an American Mastiff, characteristics, and must-see facts.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of American Mastiffs!

 Dog Breed American Mastiff